CHAUKIENLUONG/AWS-WorkShop/content/4-Customer-AI-Agent/4.4-Testing the-Bedrock-Agent/_index.md

     1. As the agent is working, click Show trace again to view the new tracing data.

-    2. In the Orchestration and knowledge base, Trace Step 2, note how the agent decided to invoke the function.
+    2. In the **Orchestration and knowledge base, Trace Step 2**, note how the agent decided to invoke the function.

     ![4](../../images/4/4.4/4.png)